Pvt contractor held for conspiring to kill SAIL chairman for rejecting 'poor quality' coal | Devdiscourse

 "Initially, it was suspected to be a case of road rage.
 However, investigation revealed that it was a planned attack," a senior police officer said.
 "I have been maintaining my stand that this was not a case of robbery or road rage but a conspiracy to kill me.
 And it has been proved with their arrest.
 I am still recovering.
 I have received internal injuries.
 It may take a month although I have joined office," the SAIL chairman told PTI over phone.

 However, due to "poor quality", the sample was rejected by SAIL at least twice, police said.
-Police said SAIL had paid the first installment of Rs 30 crore but dissatisfied with the quality of coal sample supplied, the deal was later cancelled by the PSU.
+Police said Singh told them that SAIL had paid the first installment of Rs 30 crore but dissatisfied with the quality of coal sample supplied, the deal was later cancelled by the PSU.
+Singh's claim is being verified by police, and also whether the US-based company is of his son or not.

-Upset over the repeated rejection of samples, Singh decided to extract take revenge on Chaudhary, police added.
+Upset over the repeated rejection of samples by SAIL, Singh decided to extract revenge on Chaudhary, police added.
 Singh and Balhara hatched a conspiracy to eliminate Chaudhary and show it as road rage.

 Balhara acted as a facilitator and fixed the deal at Rs 6 lakh to kill Chaudhary, police said.
 The assailants were paid Rs 2 lakh as advance to complete the contract.
 Balhara also roped in his brother-in-law Satyendra, alias Chutku, and paid Rs 2 lakh to him, police added.